basile-pochet/DQNagent/REPORT.md

 ### Architecture

 Describe the architecture of a typical Deep Q-Learning network.
-Discuss the role of neural networks, input and output representations, and the learning process.

 ### Training Process

 Detail the training process of a Deep Q-Learning model.
-Explain how the model learns from experiences, updates its parameters, and improves its performance over time.

 # Munchausen agent